 Even minor car accidents can cause back injuries.
 In a car accident, the human body can be jarred, twisted and impacted with significant force, even if the damage to the vehicle seems minor.
 In some cases, symptoms of back injuries don’t even appear for several days to weeks after the date of the collision.
 It is important that you seek medical attention even if you don’t feel hurt.

-One seemingly minor injury that might cause damage in an accident is a thoracic strain.
+One seemingly minor injury that might occur in an accident is a thoracic strain.

 What is a thoracic strain injury?

 Thoracic injuries affect the mid-back region of the body.
 Strains are injuries to muscles or tendons (which attach bones to muscles).
-Thus, a thoracic strain is a strain to a muscle or tendon in the mid-back region.
+Thus, a thoracic strain is an injury to a muscle or tendon in the mid-back region.
 These injuries can range in severity from a muscle pull to a muscle or tendon rupture, in which the muscle or tendon actually tears.

 Treatment for a thoracic strain injury generally includes rest to allow the damaged muscle or tendon to heal.
-It may take several weeks or months for a torn muscle or tendon to heal, while a muscle pull might take a week or so to heal.
-A doctor likely will perform an X-ray or other tests and an exam to diagnose the injury and its severity.
+It may take several weeks or months for a torn muscle or tendon to heal, while a pulled muscle might take a week or so to heal.
+A doctor likely will order an X-ray or other tests and perform an exam to diagnose the injury and its severity.